Charlie Hough: Chicago White Sox

 He pitched for the Chicago White Sox from 1991 to 1992, where, at 43 years old, he was a teammate of 43-year-old Carlton Fisk.

 Florida Marlins

 He joined the expansion Florida Marlins for the 1993 season and started the first regular season game in team history, on April 5, pitching six innings for the win as the Marlins defeated the Dodgers 6–3.

-He retired at age 46 after the 1994 season.
+He threw his final complete game on June 14, 1994 for the Marlins against the St. Louis Cardinals, doing so with 127 pitches for a 7–0 victory.
+It proved to be the last win of his career, as he lost five of his next seven starts.
+A degenerative hip injury landed him on the disabled list on July 27 that spelled the end of his career at the age of 46.
 He was the last active player who was born in the 1940s.

 Career totals

 During a 25-season career, Hough compiled 216 wins, 216 losses, 2,362 strikeouts and a 3.75 earned run average.
 His 216 wins rank 86th all-time on the all-time win list, tied with Wilbur Cooper and Curt Schilling.
 However, Hough also recorded 216 losses, making him the winningest pitcher in history to have lost as many games as he won.
+He is the only pitcher with both 400 starts and 400 relief appearances in MLB history.